Rick Scott Disputes Trump’s Puerto Rico Hurricane Death Toll Tweet, Gets Attacked By Angry Trump Supporters

 Earlier today, President Trump took to Twitter to dispute Hurricane Maria death estimates, accusing the Democrats of “reporting really large numbers, like 3,000,” in an effort to make him look “as bad as possible.”

-President Donald Trump’s misguided, inaccurate tweet caused a lot of controversy, attracting scrutiny from journalists, politicians, and the American public.
+President Donald Trump’s reportedly misguided, inaccurate tweet caused a lot of controversy, attracting scrutiny from journalists, politicians, and the American public.
 As the Inquisitr reported, Trump’s denial of the official death toll from Hurricane Maria in Puerto Rico was described as “warped,” “absurd,” “vile,” and “grotesque.”

-But, it is not only Democrats, and journalists that are criticizing Trump.
+But, it is not only Democrats and journalists that are criticizing Trump.
 Florida Governor Rick Scott, who is the Republican Party’s nominee for Senate in the state, disputed Trump’s controversial tweet, causing Trump supporters to viciously attack him, Raw Story reports.

 “I disagree” with President Trump, Scott tweeted, “an independent study said thousands were lost and Gov. Rosselló agreed.
 I’ve been to Puerto Rico 7 times & saw devastation firsthand.
 The loss of any life is tragic; the extent of lives lost as a result of Maria is heart wrenching.”

-This tweet, apparently, did not sit well with hundreds of Trump supporters, who proceeded to attack Scott for defying President Trump, and citing official data.
+This tweet, apparently, did not sit well with hundreds of Trump supporters, who proceeded to attack Scott for defying President Trump and citing official data.
 Some observed that Scott is “falling for a liberal trap,” while others outright accused him of being “just another liberal,” according to Raw Story.

 One individual even accused Scott of having “all the socialist bots commenting to this post.”

-An analysis of the Puerto Rico death toll by the Washington Post called Trump’s claims “grotesque,” and asserted that the President’s argument that those who died of old age were just “add[ed] onto the list” is simply wrong, since there is no list.
+An analysis of the Puerto Rico death toll by the Washington Post called Trump’s claims “grotesque,” and asserted that the president’s argument that those who died of old age were just “add[ed] onto the list” is simply wrong since there is no list.

 3000 people did not die in the two hurricanes that hit Puerto Rico.
 When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
 As time went by it did not go up by much.
 Then, a long time later, they started to report really large numbers, like 3000…